 These are your options:

-Offer your customers free shipping over a certain threshold: For example, you could offer all customers free shipping if they spend over $100.
+- Offer Your Customers Free Shipping Over a Certain Threshold: For example, you could offer all customers free shipping if they spend over $100.
 This encourages customers to purchase enough products to meet that amount so they don’t have to pay for shipping.
 By making sure they spend a certain monetary amount, it makes it more worthwhile for you to ship their package for “free” because the cost of shipping is absorbed into your profit margin on the order.
 Check out our article on How to Offer Free Shipping & Calculating Your Free Shipping Threshold for more information.

 Calculating Shipping Costs

-The cost of shipping depends on your carrier, where you’re shipping to and where you’re shipping from.
-There are so many variables involved like weight and size of that package as well, so your best bet is to use a shipping calculator to determine how much it would cost you to ship your packages.
+The cost of shipping depends on your carrier, where you’re shipping to, and where you’re shipping from.
+There are also other variables involved like the weight and size of the package as well, so your best bet is to use a shipping calculator to determine how much it would cost you to ship your packages.
 Many carriers have shipping calculators available on their websites so you can price out the cost of your packages on there.

 - USPS Postage Price Calculator